logo

 • Cambridge

-Thoreau lived in Cambridge while attending Harvard College from 1833 to 1837 and returned often to borrow books and maps from the library.
+Thoreau attended Harvard College here from 1833 to 1837 and returned often to use the library.
 Read more...

 • Pittsfield

-In 1844, after spending a night on Mt.
-Greylock, Thoreau hiked to Pittsfield to meet Ellery Channing for an excursion to the Catskills.
+In 1844, after a night on Mt.
+Greylock, Thoreau joined Ellery Channing here for a trip to the Catskills.
 Read more...

 • Mt.
 Wachusett

-After Thoreau traveled to Mt.
-Wachusett with Richard Fuller in July 1842, he turned his notes into "A Walk to Wachusett," published in 1843.
+After he hiked to Mt.
+Wachusett in July 1842, Thoreau turned his notes into "A Walk to Wachusett."
 Read more...

 • Boston